 “Spending on cloud-based BI technology will grow 4.5x faster than spending for on-premises solutions” – Dan Vesset, IDC

-Start asking if your organization could benefit from using cloud based analytics services.
-Get permission to demo some free versions as a proof of concept to see how it would work for your company in reality.
+Start asking if your organization could benefit from using cloud-based analytics services.
+Get permission to demo some free versions as proof of concept to see how it would work for your company in reality.

 Dashboards and reporting platforms will continue to improve to bring highlights and insights to the front.